TheWebWiz/Web-Wizard-Portfolio/README.md

       <li><code>develop</code> branch created!
 Time to get to work!</li>
       <h3>Update 2</h3>
       <li>CSS Created for the header, nav, and about me!
 I srill need too choose a font and do some small level tweaking but I love how this is turning out!</li>
+      <h3>Update 3</h3>
+      <li>All positioning and main CSS has been finished on the main page.
+Finally all I have left is the responsive design on mobile, fonts, text and colors!
+After thats I should be ready to build the rest of the site out. </li>
     </ul>
     <hr />
     <br />